kira-oussama/Moogle/README.md

-# Project Title
+# Moogle

 Moogle is a music search app built with reactjs, it searches for songs from Deezer api and preview a 30 seconds sample.

 ## Getting Started

-inside the app directory run the command: `npm install` to download the node modules run the command `npm start` to run the developpement server
+clone the repo to your machine using the following command:
+`git clone `

 ### Prerequisites